Mr. Simons was born

 The first Hollywood play he auditioned for character Pepper White in a revival of the classic Broadway hit “Golden Boy”.
 After Talbot auditioned the director ran up on the stage, hugged Talbot and gave him the part right on the spot.
 Since then he’s done over 30 plays and a dozen or so films in which he’s played everything from characters to co-leading roles.

 Besides acting, writing, producing and directing he has also successfully worked in film finance with several successful Hollywood production companies assisting them in raising capital to finance their films.
-Using his aquired knowledge from those jobs Talbot was able to personally create a partnership and personally raise all of the funds to make "Still the Drums".
+Using his acquired knowledge from those jobs Talbot was able to personally create a partnership and personally raise all of the funds to make "Still the Drums".

 Talbot has been a member of the Screen Actors Guild and the American Federation of Television Artists, since 1975.
 He has been writing, and directing plays, writing screenplays, performing on stage, TV, and in films for over 30 years but "Still the Drums" represents the first written work of Talbot's ever produced.
 "Still the Drums" marks Talbot's writer, producer, director debut as a filmmaker, while simultaneously playing one of the lead roles.